« Back to Assessment Instruments

 Brief summary description of assessment instrument

-The AIM is a 4-item implementation outcome measure of acceptability used to monitor and evaluate the success of implementation efforts.Citing Literature - Development/Original:
+The AIM is a 4-item implementation outcome measure of acceptability used to monitor and evaluate the success of implementation efforts.Website:

 Reference for publication describing the development of the assessment instrument